XQueryInstitute/Course-Materials/tei-to-html/readme.md

 ```
 The key to this function is the use of ```local:recurse``` to handle the child elements of nodes.
 By using recursion, this expression can walk down all the branches of the tree, applying the rules in ```local:render``` as it goes.

 What is the base case in this recursive expression?
 As we recall, recursion continues until a base case is reached.
-If there is no base case, then we'll get a stack overflow error.
-In this expression, the base case is when a node has no child nodes.
-When that happens, ```local:recurse``` will return an empty sequence rather than calling ```local:render```.
+If there is no base case, we'll get a stack overflow error.
+In this expression, the base case occurs when a node passed in as an argument has no child nodes.
+When that happens, ```local:recurse``` will return the empty sequence rather than calling ```local:render```.
 This base case is reached whenever we hit a leaf on our tree and cannot proceed any further.
 When we hit the last leaf on the last branch of the tree, the expression has no more work to do and returns the transformed tree as its value.

+The result of this typeswitch transformation is an XHTML div, which can then build into a [respectable webpage](http://htmlpreview.github.io/?.

+##Challenge

+*	Can you produce a nicely-formatted XHTML webpage using this function?
+*	How would you handle attributes?
+Can you add attributes to the XHTML?
+*